Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Use-of-the-NetCDF-Library "Previous section in reading order")]   [[\>](#Reading-Known "Next section in reading order")]       [[\<\<](#Use-of-the-NetCDF-Library "Beginning of this chapter or previous chapter")]   [[Up](#Use-of-the-NetCDF-Library "Up section")]   [[\>\>](#Datasets "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------ -------------------------------------------------------- --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.1 Creating a NetCDF Dataset {.section}
+1.1 Creating a NetCDF Dataset
 -----------------------------

 Here is a typical sequence of netCDF calls used to create a new netCDF